Nepal Launches New Map – Kalapani, Lipulekh, Limpiyadhura

 Below is the list of interesting facts about Nepal covering its people, culture, history, geography, etc.

-Most importantly, If you want to know Nepal from very depth, you should get out of your comfort zone and visit here.
+Most importantly, If you want to know New map of Nepal from very depth, you should get out of your comfort zone and visit here.
 No one can fully know Nepal from only the written facts.
 Unless traveling in Nepal would realize you, what heaven is?

 This article explores various interesting facts about Nepal that will truly surprise you in the best possible way.
 Visiting Nepal once is not enough.